Last Updated: 29 September 2023

 Categories of personal data transferred.

-Personal data submitted, stored, sent or received by the Controller or Users via the Services (as that term is defined in the Master Service Agreement), may include the following categories of data: name, date of birth, place of birth, taxpayer identification number, address, phone number, email address, and, if applicable, credit card information to provide our Services.
+Personal Data submitted, stored, sent or received by the Controller or Users via the Services , may include the following categories of data: name, email address, and IP address.

 Superside’s Services are not designed to process any sensitive data.